trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [https://unionfs.filesystems.org](https://unionfs.filesystems.org)

-unionfs for Linux is a "stackable unification file system" which functions like many other union filesystems. unionfs is no longer maintained and was last released for Linux v3.14 back in 2014.
+unionfs for Linux is a "stackable unification file system" which functions like many other union filesystems.
+It was last released for Linux v3.14 back in 2014.

+Compared with mergerfs, unionfs is an older kernel union filesystem implementation while mergerfs is a modern, actively-maintained FUSE-based pooling filesystem with broader policy controls.

 Documentation is sparse so a comparison of features is not possible but given the lack of maintenance and support for modern kernels there is little reason to consider it as a solution.

+* **Better than mergerfs for:** historical or legacy environments that already depend on this specific kernel unionfs behavior.
+* **Worse than mergerfs for:** practical modern deployments due to limited maintenance, aging kernel support, and sparse documentation.

 ## unionfs-fuse

 * [https://github.com/rpodgorny/unionfs-fuse](https://github.com/rpodgorny/unionfs-fuse)

-unionfs-fuse is more like unionfs, aufs, and overlayfs than mergerfs in that it offers overlay / copy-on-write (CoW) features.
-If you're just looking to create a union of filesystems and want flexibility in file/directory placement then mergerfs offers that whereas unionfs-fuse is more for overlaying read/write filesystems over read-only ones.
+unionfs-fuse is a FUSE-based union filesystem focused on overlay behavior, including copy-on-write (CoW) style layering of writable content over read-only content.

+Compared with mergerfs, unionfs-fuse's primary feature is overlay/CoW-style layering, while mergerfs' primary feature is policy-based pooling and placement across multiple regular writable filesystems.

-Since unionfs-fuse, as the name suggests, is a FUSE based technology it can be used without elevated privileges that kernel solutions such as unionfs, aufs, and overlayfs require.
+Since unionfs-fuse, as the name suggests, is a FUSE-based technology it can be used without elevated privileges that kernel solutions such as unionfs, aufs, and overlayfs require.

+* **Better than mergerfs for:** overlay-style unions with copy-on-write semantics in userspace.
+* **Worse than mergerfs for:** flexible create-policy-based pooling of many writable filesystems.

 ## overlayfs